cyber-dojo-tools/image_builder/README.md

 raw `docker build` command.
 This is because image_builder augments the Dockerfiles to fulfil several [runner](https://github.com/cyber-dojo/runner_stateless)
 requirements:
-- it adds Linux users for the 64 avatars (eg lion)
+- it adds Linux users for the 64 avatars (eg lion, parrot, salmon, etc)
+- it adds a Linux group called cyber-dojo
 - on Alpine it removes the squid webroxy user
 - on Alpine it installs bash so every cyber-dojo.sh runs in the same shell
 - on Alpine it installs coreutils so file stamp granularity is in microseconds